asmecc-workshop/2023/index.md

     - **NOTE**: upon submission, you have to select the **track "Workshop on Autonomic and Self-* Management for the Edge-Cloud Continuum"**.
 - **Reviews**.
 Papers will be peer reviewed for originality, relevance to themes, significance, presentation, soundness, and overall quality -- emphasising breadth and relevance to the topics of the workshop.
 All papers will be reviewed by a TPC with a minimum of 3 reviews per paper.
 Reviews will be single-blind.
 - **Registration and presentation**.
 At least one of the authors of every accepted paper must register and present the paper at the workshop.
-- **Publication and**.
+- **Publication and indexing**.
 All *accepted and presented* papers will be submitted to *IEEE Xplore* and indexing databases like Elsevier, IET, and Scopus.

 <!--
 - **Special issue**.
 A special issue on an ISI-impacted journal will be organised.
 A set of high-quality papers from DISCOLI will be invited to submit an extended contribution.